ActiTect: A Generalizable Machine Learning Pipeline for REM Sleep Behavior Disorder Screening through Standardized Actigraphy: Results

-Prior to developing our own model, we assessed a previously published actigraphy-based RBD detection approach\,\cite{raschella_actigraphy_2023} on our multi-centre data.
-Its evaluation indicated limited cross-cohort generalizability (see Supplementary \cref{supp_a:rbdact}), motivating the development of a dedicated, robust pipeline.\\ Leveraging the standardized, noise-reduced actigraphy signals generated by our preprocessing module (\cref{fig:preprocessing_results}), we developed and prototyped a single-centre machine-learning model on the \cgntrain{} cohort to assess its transferability to cohorts originating from different centers. \newpar{Single-Center Model Development and Internal Validation}[par:CGNtrain-results] After data preprocessing we extract numerical features characterizing motor behavior during sleep.
+\newpar{Single-Center Model Development and Internal Validation}[par:CGNtrain-results] After data preprocessing we extract numerical features characterizing motor behavior during sleep.
 Engineered with the aim of differentiating between RBD and non-RBD individuals, these features leverage domain-specific knowledge and clinical experience, incorporating knowledge from a trained RBD expert (M.S.).
 Specifically, they capture distinct patterns within individuals’ movements during sleep, including intensity, periodicity, spectral properties distinguishing rapid from slow movements, complexity, fragmentation, overall activity levels, and clustering behavior, i.e., whether movement bursts are uniformly distributed throughout the night or occur in temporal clusters, for example during REM periods.
-For a detailed description and physiological interpretation of each feature, see Table~\ref{table:feature_list}.
-The ML model was developed and trained exclusively on data from the \cgntrain{} cohort (78\,individuals,\,524\,nights), with feature selection and hyperparameter tuning performed within a nested cross-validation framework to prevent biased performance estimates, as detailed in \parref{par:nestedcv}.\\ Classification performance, assessed on the outer folds of the nested cross-validation, achieved a mean area under the receiver operating characteristic curve (AUROC) of \ciTwo{0.87}{0.84}{0.90}{0.07}, a $F_1$ score of \ciTwo{0.82}{0.79}{0.85}{0.06} and balanced accuracy of \ciTwo{0.81}{0.78}{0.84}{0.07} for the night-level prediction.
+For a detailed description and physiological interpretation of each feature, see Table S2.
+The ML model was developed and trained exclusively on data from the \cgntrain{} cohort (78\,individuals,\,524\,nights), with feature selection and hyperparameter tuning performed within a nested cross-validation framework to prevent biased performance estimates, as detailed in \cref{subsec:methods_model_developments}.\\ Classification performance, assessed on the outer folds of the nested cross-validation, achieved a mean area under the receiver operating characteristic curve (AUROC) of \ciTwo{0.87}{0.84}{0.90}{0.07}, a $F_1$ score of \ciTwo{0.82}{0.79}{0.85}{0.06} and balanced accuracy of \ciTwo{0.81}{0.78}{0.84}{0.07} for the night-level prediction.
 On the patient level, after aggregating over all available nights of each patient ($6.4\pm0.9$), the classification reaches a mean AUROC of \ciTwo{0.95626}{0.93297}{0.97955}{0.05642}, a $F_1$ score of \ciTwo{0.92492}{0.89796}{0.95189}{0.06532} and balanced accuracy of \ciTwo{0.92333}{0.88788}{0.95878}{0.08589}, demonstrating the benefit of collecting actigraphy data over multiple nights to mitigate night-to-night variability (see \cref{fig:model_results}b).
 Calibration of non-thresholded probability predictions was assessed using the Brier score, yielding values of \ciTwo{0.14}{0.13}{0.16}{0.04} at the night level and \ciTwo{0.12}{0.09}{0.13}{0.05} at the patient level, suggesting that the predicted probabilities reasonably reflect the true RBD likelihood as displayed in \cref{fig:model_results}c.